-Events: ☐ Yes □ No □ N/A If the piece is an invitation to an event (educational or sales), is the following disclaimer included?
-Example Text: "For accommodation of persons with special needs call <insert and="" number="" phone="" tty="">."</insert> ☐ Yes □ No □ N/A If the piece is an invitation to a Sales Event, is the following disclaimer included: Example Text: "A sales person will be present with information and applications." ☐ Yes □ No □ N/A If a drawing or prize is advertised with the event, is the following disclaimer included?
-Example Text: "Eligible for a free drawing and prizes with no obligation." or "Free drawing without obligation? ner Except and envelo rions - Banners, Banner-like ads, outdoor ads, text messages, opes
+Events:  Yes 🗌 No 🗌 N/A If the piece is an invitation to an event (educational or sales), is the following disclaimer included?
+Example Text: "For accommodation of persons with special needs call <insert and="" number="" phone="" tty="">."</insert> Yes No N/A If a drawing or prize is advertised with the event, is the following disclaimer included?
+Example Text: "Eligible for a free drawing and prizes with no obligation." or "Free drawing without obligation?
+Note: Disclaimer Exceptions - Banners, Banner-like ads, outdoor ads, text messages, social media, and envelopes